 Providing help, using good manners and having excellent customer service go a long way for developing a good relationship with the patient and making them want to come back.

 Ultimately, however, your ability to communicate and present a treatment plan (and get it accepted) will truly decide your success emergency new patients—and with all new patients, for that matter!
-That’s why I highly suggest attending the free Effective Case Acceptance Seminar we deliver around the country, or coming to our monthly MGE Communication & Sales Seminars at our Florida office.
+That’s why I highly suggest attending the free Effective Case Acceptance Seminar we deliver around the country, coming to our monthly MGE Communication & Sales Seminars at our Florida office, or signing up for our online training platform, DDS Success, where you can train your entire staff right in your own office.

 And of course, making regular hygiene visits a priority is vital for keeping them in the practice.
 You can read more about that in this blog post.